sf-mud-turtles-2015/intro-to-rspec/readme.md

 require 'calendar'
 ```

 This loads the code in `calendar.rb`.
 The code is loaded exactly once, so if we were to require the same file again, it would not be loaded again.
 Do you know what the difference between `require` and `require_relative` is?  `require_relative` allows you to "load a file that is relative to the file containing the require_relative statement".
-With require, ./ indicates a path that is relative to your current working directory.
+With `require`, `./` indicates a path that is relative to your current working directory.

 Then we can run our spec with the following command.